Slip-flow theory for thermo-osmosis based on a kinetic model with near-wall potential: Formulation

 The smallness assumption [Eqs.~\eqref{eq:cv} and \eqref{eq:cT}] allows us to linearize the problem described by Eqs.~\eqref{eq:bgk} and \eqref{eq:diffuse}.
 First, let us consider the case where $c_v^\pm=c_T^\pm=0$ while the potential remains nonzero.
 In this case, the solution to Eqs.~\eqref{eq:bgk} and \eqref{eq:diffuse} is given by the local equilibrium $f=f_0^\ast$, where

 In the following, we consider the perturbation from the local Maxwellian distribution $f_0^\ast$.
 To this end, we first introduce dimensionless quantities as

-where $p_0=\rho_0R T_0$ denotes the reference pressure, and the subscript $\delta$ of $\psid$ explicitly indicates that the (dimensionless) potential includes the parameter $\delta$.
+where $p_0=\rho_0R T_0$ denotes the reference pressure, $v_0=\sqrt{2RT_0}$ is taken as the reference speed, and the subscript $\delta$ of $\psid$ explicitly indicates that the (dimensionless) potential includes the parameter $\delta$.
 Substituting Eq.~\eqref{eq:nondimensional} into Eqs.~\eqref{eq:bgk} and \eqref{eq:diffuse} and neglecting the higher-order terms of perturbation, i.e., $\phi$, $\omega$, $u_i$, $\tau$, $u_{\w i}^\pm$, and $\tau_\w^\pm$, we obtain the following linearized BGK equation:

 where $E=\pi^{-1/2}\exp(-\z^2)$, $\z=|\z_i|=(\zeta_j^2)^{1/2}$, and $\dd \bm{\z}$ is a short-hand notation of $\dd \z_1 \dd \z_2 \dd \z_3$.
 The auxiliary functions associated with the potential are given by